milenbubi/webcameras/README.md

 # WebCameras

-This project showcases online BCCP cameras across Eastern Europe.
+This project showcases online BCCP web cameras across Eastern Europe.

 - **Frontend:** Built with React and MUI5, using React components and Material UI for styling
 - **Backend:** PHP scripts handle visit tracking and statistics